1a1a11a/libCacheSim/README.md

 /* open trace, see quickstart_lib.md for opening csv and binary trace */ reader_t *reader = open_trace("../data/trace.vscsi", VSCSI_TRACE, NULL);

-/* craete a container for reading from trace */ request_t *req = new_request();
+/* create a container for reading from trace */ request_t *req = new_request();

 /* create a LRU cache */